youtube/cobalt/cobalt/site/docs/reference/starboard/modules/16/media.md

 system to fulfill the request, under which case the app will be terminated as under other OOM situations.

-`codec`: the video codec associated with the buffer. `resolution_width`: the width of the video resolution. `resolution_height`: the height of the video resolution. `bits_per_pixel`: the bits per pixel.
-This value is larger for HDR than non- HDR video.
+`codec`: the video codec associated with the buffer.

+`resolution_width`: the width of the video resolution.

+`resolution_height`: the height of the video resolution.

+`bits_per_pixel`: the bits per pixel.
+This value is larger for HDR than non-HDR video.

 #### Declaration